-Chronic kidney disease (CKD) is a long-term condition where the kidneys do not work as well as normal.
+Chronic kidney disease (CKD) is a long-term condition where the kidneys do not work effectively.

-CKD does not usually cause any symptoms until it has reached an advanced stage.
+CKD does not usually cause symptoms until reaching an advanced stage.
 It is usually detected at earlier stages by blood and urine tests.
-The main symptoms of advanced kidney disease include:
+Main symptoms of advanced kidney disease include:

 - swollen ankles, feet or hands (due to water retention)